loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 then be translated into x86-64.

 === Syntax
-To help understanding the compilation scheme the reader should keep the following operators in mind:
+To help understanding the compilation scheme the reader should keep the following operators and syntax in mind:

 - $rho : Gamma -> "List"("Reg")$ \
   $rho$ is a mapping from variables to a list of memory addresses.